-Hiring the right UX/UI design team for your Mobile and Web development is never easy.
+Hiring the right User Experience Design team for your Mobile and Web development is never easy.
 What you see as an outstanding portfolio of work, may not guarantee a great end-product for you.
 You need to be aware of your product design needs, the constraints and the UX team’s strengths.
 And spend some time with the potential UX/UI team to see if the partnership will deliver.

 Here’s a quick 5 point checklist before you zero-in on the UX team for your next design project.